Fox-ML-infrastructure/FoxML_Core/DOCS/01_tutorials/pipelines/DATA_PROCESSING_WALKTHROUGH.md

 └── README.md          # Complete module documentation
 ```

-See `DATA_PROCESSING/README.md` for detailed API documentation and usage examples.
+See `DATA_PROCESSING/README.md` (in repository root) for detailed API documentation and usage examples.